Romandisea Titanic: Design and construction

 Wuchang Shipbuilding Industry Group Co., Ltd stated the replica Titanic would be a tourist attraction and that would cost approximately US$161 million to build.
-The ship was to include many features of the original, including dining rooms, first-class cabins, second and third class cabins, Turkish baths, gymnasium and a swimming pool, as well as a replica of the original ship's engine.
+The ship was to include many features of the original, including dining rooms, first-class cabins, second and third class cabins, Victorian-style Turkish baths, gymnasium and a swimming pool, as well as a replica of the original ship's engine.
 New features included a ballroom and theatre.
 The original ship's Grand Staircase was also to be remade.
 The ship was expected to accommodate 2,400 passengers and 900 staff and was also to house an interactive museum.

 On December 23, 2017, the Facebook page for the project indicated that boiler room 1 would be replicated.

 Using audiovisual technology, the ship was at one point intended to contain a simulation of the original's collision with an iceberg that led to the original ocean liner sinking.
 This caused some criticism.
 Hollywood production designer Curtis Schnell, who was hired in to work on the project, stated that the 1912 tragedy is approached in a "very respectful way".
 The simulation was ultimately abandoned.

 Regarding the replica ship's authenticity, Schnell stated:"We're trying to get as close as we can.
 We are not building every room in the [original] ship, by any means, but the shell of the ship and the exteriors will be quite accurate, [and] there will be interior rooms to be able to tour and see from the standpoint of historical accuracy."Xinhua News Agency reported that it took two years to design the new vessel with cooperation from an American firm, and that the blueprints of the original ships were obtained for the purpose of designing the new ship.

 Construction was based on the design of the original Titanic, and assisted by designers and technicians from the United States and Britain.

 Construction of the replica was being funded by Seven Star Energy Investment, a private company based in Sichuan province.
 Prior to the commencement of building this ship, none of the numerous proposed full-size replica ships of the Titanic ever made it to the beginning of construction.
 In May 2015, Wuchang started making parts for the vessel.
 A keel laying ceremony at the site of the planned resort occurred at the end of November 2016, with Lord Peter Mandelson attending.
 In December 2016 the developer signed a cooperation agreement with National Geographic to document the construction of the vessel.